 In the summer of 1993 he organized an expedition to James Bay, Quebec to document the Cree resistance to the plans of Hydro-Quebec to dam a series of rivers in Cree territory.
 (NFN played a key role in a Vermont campaign on the issue, including organizing an international day of action against Hydro-Quebec on their 50th anniversary in April 1994.
 Langelle traveled through England and Scotland that month speaking and presenting a slide show on that issue.
 These efforts contributed to Hydro-Quebec abandoning its plans to build new dams in Cree territory.)

-In 1994, Langelle began working in solidarity with the goals of the indigenous Zapatistas in Chiapas, Mexico who made worldwide headlines when they rose up on New Year’s Day, 1994, the first day of the implementation of the North American Free Trade Agreement (NAFTA).
+In 1994, Langelle began working in solidarity with the indigenous Zapatistas in Chiapas, Mexico who made worldwide headlines when they rose up on New Year’s Day, 1994, the first day of the implementation of the North American Free Trade Agreement (NAFTA).
 The Zapatistas condemned NAFTA as a death sentence for the Indigenous Peoples of Mexico.
 He helped organize an action at a Chase Manhattan Bank shareholders meeting that year in response to a leaked memo by a Chase executive calling for the elimination of the Zapatistas.
 In April of 1995 Langelle organized a climbing team that hung a banner in Washington, DC in support of the Zapatistas during the meetings of the World Bank and IMF.

-In June of 1996, Langelle led a delegation to Chiapas to participate in the Zapatista’s North America Encuentro in La Realidad.
+In June of 1996, Langelle led a delegation to Chiapas to participate in the Zapatista’s First North America Encuentro in La Realidad.
 Out of this delegation, Langelle facilitated the production of an award-winning film entitled “Lacandona: The Zapatistas and Rainforest of Chiapas, Mexico,” which explored the connections between the destruction of the rainforest and the government’s war on the Zapatistas: including oil, precious hardwoods, and other valuable resources in the jungle that were sought by corporations.

 In January of 2000, Langelle was arrested at the New Hampshire Democratic Campaign headquarters of Al Gore during an action in support of the U’Wa people of Colombia whose land was under threat from Occidental Petroleum—on whose Board Gore’s father served and in which Gore held large quantities of stock.
 This action was covered nationally and triggered other such actions across the country.
 The U’wa had threatened mass suicide if drilling occurred.
 Occidental did not drill on the U’Wa lands.